slavrdorg/tf-external-provider/README.md

 Set up Terraform Cloud VCS connection as described [here](https://www.terraform.io/docs/cloud/vcs/index.html).

 After the OAuth connection is set up you'll need to add to it a SSH key that provides access to the submodule with the external provider binary.
-The set up connections can be found in the terraform organization settings under `VCS Providers`.
+This can be done in the organization settings under `VCS Providers`.
 To add the SSH key click on the link in the `Connection` section of the relative VCS provider.
-This is not needed if the git submodule is added via the `https` as it is then publicly accessible.
+This is not needed if the git submodule is added via the `https` scheme as it is then publicly accessible.

 Create a Terraform workspace, connected to the repository.
 Make sure to check the option `Include submodules on clone` in the `Advanced options` section.
 It can also be found in the workspace's settings under `Version Control`.